 The foreign language requirement of the General Education curriculum at Morehouse College may be satisfied by taking two semesters (6 hours) of a foreign language at the 201-202 intermediate level (or 251 and 252 for the Honors Program).
 This entire sequence must be completed in the same language.
 Courses taken at the 101-102 elementary level may be taken for elective credit only.

 Before arrival on campus, all incoming students (including beginners, transfer students and native speakers) who want to take French, German or Spanish to complete the Morehouse general education requirement in language must complete the WebCAPE online placement exam.
 Students should take the exam as soon as possible to expedite the completion of their schedule.
 (For students interested in Chinese, Japanese, Portuguese and Latin, see instructions below.)

 You CANNOT use this exam to place out of the Morehouse language requirement.
-Only verified AP, International Baccalaureate and CLEP scores, or transferrable credit and native-speaking ability, will be reviewed for credit.
+Only verified AP, International Baccalaureate, OPI and CLEP scores, or transferrable credit and native-speaking ability, will be reviewed for credit.
 Even if credit is granted, the Department of Modern Foreign Languages strongly encourages students to continue taking upper-level language courses to maintain and improve their fluency.

 To re-access exam results, log back on, fill in the top part of the survey as you did when you took the exam, and click the resume button.
 (This process also works if the exam is interrupted—as long as you have answered at least one question.)